2014 Annual Conference

 Who is Entitled to What?: Rawls and Nozick on Entitlement, Ownership, and Justice, Alan Preston Reynolds, University of Oregon

-Defending the Labor-Mixing Theory of Property, Tim Tung-Ying Wu, University of Missouri – Columbia
+Defending the Labor-Mixing Theory of Property, Tim Tung-Ying Wu, University of Missouri – Columbia - The Meaning of Protest (SU 319)

 Chair: Ashley C. Acosta-Fox, University of Kansas